Learn About Denial of Benefits in New Hampshire

 Each claim is assigned to a claims representative.
 The representative is there to assist with the claim, and may accompany the claimant to appeal hearings under special circumstances.
 To ensure that benefits have been processed properly in accordance with federal and state guidelines, claims representatives may review determinations.
 Before filing an appeal, work with the claims representative to reach a solution.
 If it is determined that an appeal is necessary, the claims representative can assist with the process.
 In the case that the unemployment benefits received are required to be repaid, an appeal can be filed.

-Wrongful termination in New Hampshire
+Learn About Wrongful Termination in New Hampshire

 When a New Hampshire unemployed individual feels he or she has been wrongfully terminated, he or she may file a wrongful termination lawsuit.
 Wrongful termination is when an employer fires an individual due to discrimination, in violation of the employee’s contract or in retaliation towards an employee for whistleblowing, for example.
 Wrongful termination by discrimination could be characterized by an employee being judged or fired due to his or her religion, gender or skin color.
 By law, employers adhere to equal opportunity statutes.